alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

       3. Put towards another bounty
       4. Donated to a charity of their choice
    3. No matter who performs or completes the work in the bounty, the team that won the bid for the bounty will receive the payout.
 They may but are not required to voluntarily choose to expand their team and share the payout with other contributors who completed the work.
+8. Bounties may be **amended** by mutual consent.
+   1. Only work that is not yet complete may be amended.
+Completed milestones may not be modified.
+   2. While amendments may be major, they should reflect the original spirit of the bounty to be respectful of the wishes of other funders.
+   3. Consent from the submitter, Bevy leadership and the assigned tream (if any) is required.
-8. Bounties can be **unassigned**, either voluntarily by the team responsible, or after severe time overruns.
+9. Bounties can be **unassigned**, either voluntarily by the team responsible, or after severe time overruns.
+   1. At 100% behind schedule (2 times the amount of time bid), Bevy leadership will get an automated warning about the project.
-   1. If a milestone is more than 200% behind schedule (3 times the amount of time bid), it will automatically be unassigned.
+   2. If a milestone is more than 200% behind schedule (3 times the amount of time bid), it will automatically be unassigned.
+   3. This can be overridden by amending the bounty's deadline, although this should be rare.
-   2. Once a bounty has been unsassigned, bids will be reopened for any remaining milestones.
+   4. Once a bounty has been unsassigned, bids will be reopened for any remaining milestones.
-   3. Bidders who failed to complete a bounty within the margin of time alloted will not be able to rebid on it, but may bid on other bounties in the future.
+   5. Bidders who failed to complete a bounty within the margin of time alloted will not be able to rebid on it, but may bid on other bounties in the future.

 ## Implementation strategy